 Just as there are great burgers and bad ones, not all indoor pulled pork is created equal.
-My goal with this recipe was to come up with a technique to produce pulled pork that shreds into large, tender chunks that are moist but not wet, with a flavor that balances sweet molasses, bright vinegar, heat, and just a hint of smoke.
-Oh, and I wanted it to be darn easy to boot.
+This recipe produces pulled pork that shreds into large, tender chunks that are moist but not wet, with a flavor that balances sweet molasses, bright vinegar, heat, and just a hint of smoke.
+Oh, and it's darn easy, to boot.

 - Homemade barbecue sauce has way better flavor than bottled versions.

 - Cooking the pork shoulder in the Dutch oven allows the meat to slowly grow tender, while developing a bark-like crust on top.

 - Adding only half of the barbecue sauce at the beginning keeps the pork from coming out too wet.